gamemann/Home-Lab/README.md

 ## Raspberry Pis
 I have three [Raspberry Pi Model B](https://www.amazon.com/Raspberry-Model-2019-Quad-Bluetooth/dp/B07TC2BK1X) units that I like experimenting with.
 I've also purchased a sensor kit for these Raspberry Pi units and hope to create a weather station with them at some point in the future!

+## Mini-PCs
+I have two mini-PCs I use for various purposes including streaming, testing, and more.

+Unfortunately Raspberry Pi units aren't the best for streaming, so I've found the mini-PCs to be better for that use case.

 ## Statistics
 I have a [Grafana](https://grafana.com/) server listening on a VM on one of my home servers with InfluxDB and Prometheus as data sources.
 The Grafana VM's main OS is installed onto an SSD, but the data from Prometheus and InfluxDB are stored on an HDD due to having a lot more space.